-30. Yes, said my government, Go ahead & take the president of Honduras from his home in his pajamas, & take him somewhere else.
+30. Yes, said my government, Go ahead & take the president of Honduras from his home in his pajamas, & make him sleep somewhere else.
 Use that Air Force base we used for the contras.

 31. It's not that the murderers of the river protectors weren't there before the coup.

-32. It's that the coup took the last shreds of civil society that protected them away.
+32. It's that the coup took away the last shreds of the civil society that protected them.

-33. The flawed but functional civil government to the coup to the murder of the water protector to this Honduran woman fleeing the tempest to the tempest, in prison with her child in Pennsylvania, for more than a year & counting.
+33. The flawed but functional civil government, to the coup, to the murder of the water protector, to this Honduran woman fleeing the tempest, to the tempest, the prison with her child in Pennsylvania, for more than a year & counting.

-34. The woman at the top of the steps where the tv cameras are, discussing immigrants in a voice I remember from listening to people in the town where I grew up in Massachusetts talk about busing.
+34. The woman at the top of the steps where the tv cameras are, discussing immigration, in a voice I remember from listening to people talk about busing, in the town where I grew up in Massachusetts.